mertcandav/MochaDB/docs/english/data modeling/MochaRow.md

 myRow.Add(new MochaData(MochaDataType.String,"Mertcan"));
 ```

-Deletes the data in index "0".
+Delete the data in index "0".
 ```C#
 myRow.RemoveDataAt(0);
 ```